Eamonbaloun/PC-Beginners-Guide/README.md

 - [Programs needed to continue](http://www.mediafire.com/file/e7l0k7d43swdxn8/Ninite_Chrome_Discord_Steam_VLC_WinRAR_Installer.exe/file)

-- [Windows settings](https://youtu.be/jCB1a1hokwg?t=5450) - what I recommend is if you click the link it will start the video near the end he shows some programs that make setting up windows really easy I would follow the settings he uses but just as a rule don&#39;t disable camera or microphone and also skip anything about windows apps a video further down covers windows apps everything else is up to you.
-(If your camera and microphone do not work after restarting than click [this link](http://www.mediafire.com/file/zn7wsne0s2l74ro/Fix_Microphone_%2526_Camera.reg/file) and run this file) (if you really want the best performance you can watch the whole video, but just to let you know the programs he shows will do most of what he shows for you in a nice simple menu, but if you really want to learn windows and how to use it watch the whole video)
+- [How to setup windows for gaming](https://www.youtube.com/watch?v=Q2kCUbY4ZWs&amp;t=316s) – this video is 100% safe and will not cut into any of windows functionality.
+It will show you how to make sure windows is ready to play the latest games.

 - [Windows 10 advanced optimization guide](https://www.youtube.com/watch?v=l6uQR_aBYxg&amp;t=457s) - this guide will slightly cut into windows functionality I would recommend skipping from 11:50 to 17:50 skipping this will still allow you to download apps from the Microsoft store.
-Also, for this video I would skip disabling services the overwatch A-Z video has a way of doing this. (skip anything about windows apps)
+Also, for this video I would also skip disabling services with Nsudo that can cause problems down the road the overwatch A-Z video has a better way of disabling services. (skip anything about windows apps)

 - [Windows Apps the right way to remove them](https://www.youtube.com/watch?v=8E6OT_QcHaU) – this is how to remove windows app in the best way.

 - [Overwatch | A-Z, Boost FPS &amp; Optimization Guide](https://www.youtube.com/watch?v=cJrEQuylzOQ&amp;t=228s) - even if you don&#39;t play overwatch this guide is still really good it cover almost everything I would recommend without cutting into windows functionality at all so please if you want to make windows snapper for gaming and want a relatively short to the point tutorial then at lease watch this one. (skip anything about windows apps)

-- [Making and Editing Debloat Scripts for Windows 10](https://www.youtube.com/watch?v=y53p1d5P6LA) - this video will cover how to edit your own script that will optimize windows for you I would follow this video and make your script and then run the script once a month to make sure your settings are still set the way you want them (windows likes to reset them once and while)

 - [How to REALLY make Windows 10 Super Light for Gaming](https://www.youtube.com/watch?v=IU5F01oOzQQ&amp;t=2s) – this is another video that shows how you can use scrips to make windows light for gaming.

 - If you are looking to play a specific game and want the best settings than look for a guide by [Panjno](https://www.youtube.com/user/PanjnoTutorials)